jeek-on-git/PSHostFile/README.md

 The Windows Hosts File stores 'host entries'; an IP Address and hostname combination that is used by the OS to resolve names to IP Addresses.

 A host entry uses a standard text format: `IPAddress Hostname`.
-It may also in a `# comment` after the host name but this is optional. `IPAddress` and `HostName` are mandatory.
+It may also contain a `# comment` after the host name but this is optional. `IPAddress` and `HostName` are mandatory.

 ## Versions